kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

 #### Configuration { #configuration-2 }

-Parameters can be passed through configuration; it has priority over annotation values:
+Parameters can be passed through configuration; the configuration has priority over annotation values.
+The `config` path is arbitrary, but by convention it is nested under the `scheduling` section so that a task's parameters and its `telemetry` live together (as in the [example project](https://github.com/kora-projects/kora-examples), `scheduling.jobs.fix-rate`):

 ===! ":fontawesome-brands-java: `Java`"